 We offer a variety of assistance as you launch your career, including ways to build your professional network and refining the materials you use to apply for internships and permanent positions.
 The SARUP Resource Center offers several services including help in writing resumes and cover letters, and an appointment with Sharadha Natraj can get you started on the road to a successful search for an internship or job.

-Please contact Sharadha Natraj for help with your resume.
+Contact Sharadha Natraj for help with your resume.

 - Personalize each letter.

-- Do not apologize or plead.
+- Do not apologize for lack of experience.

 Architecture firms in the Milwaukee and Chicago area seek out students during the annual Interview Day.
 In addition, students can avail of the opportunity to participate in the School’s externship program.
 We receive announcements for positions from the area and from alumni located throughout the country on an ongoing basis, and share these with students.